giacfalk/URGED/README.md

 `Cls_short`: Main (first letter) of Köppen Geiger climate zone.
 In some parts also calles `Cls_main`

 `lcz_filter_v3`: Local climate zone (urban form)

+## Technical Notes

+### Land Cover Classes
+We omit the land cover class "lightweight low-rise" class (LCZ == 7) from some analyses, as it contains only a few informal settlement data points in Lagos.
+## Köppen-Geiger Climate Zones
+We have cities in the Tropical, Dry, Temperate, Continental climate zones.
+None in the Polar KGC.